 Land owned by Sierra Pacific Industries within the Stanislaus National Forest provides an example of what would happen if the US Forest Service goes ahead with its forest “restoration” plan (“salvage” logging, herbicides, tree farms).

 11. Severe fire is a natural part of forest ecosystems.

 There is a common misconception that any fire that kills more than a few small patches of trees is overly “severe,” “unnatural,” and “bad,” and needs to be prevented at all costs.
 This perspective helped to generate unsupportable statements concerning the Rim Fire – the fire “destroyed” the forest, the fire “killed everything,” severely burned patches over 40 acres are “unnatural,” and the fire was due to unnatural “fuel” (habitat) build up.
 Nature says otherwise.
 And the science is beginning to challenge these views as well.

 Photo taken by Nathan Serrato.

-For more on the Rim Fire, please visit our webpage here:
+For more about forest fires, please visit our webpage here:

-The latest research questioning the notion that high severity fires in the Sierra Nevada are “unnatural:”
+The research questioning the notion that high severity fires in the Sierra Nevada are “unnatural:”